hypercommunity/blog/_posts/2022-01-28-how-to-transfer-rewards-to-members.md

 ---
 layout: post
-title:  "How to rebuy on Hyperverse"
+title:  "How to transfer Hyperverse Rewards to another account"
 ---

 Today, let's learn how to transfer your rewards to another Hyperverse account.
 This is useful especially while purchasing a new membership plan on another Hyperverse account (Please note only 50% of the total can be utilized to buy these membership plans.
 For e.g only 150 HU can be utilized to buy a 300 HU membership package, the Remaining 150 HU should be deposited).